Climate change is one of the most urgent challenges facing our planet

 In order to amplify our impact, we have signed up to several international commitments that guide our internal practices and policies, and help shape our overall approach to sustainability.

-In November 2021, Aegon N.V. joined the Net-Zero Asset Owner Alliance, an UN-convened group of institutional investors committed to transitioning their portfolios to net-zero GHG emissions by 2050.
-Aegon N.V. defined a specific, actionable target for 2025.
+In November 2021, Aegon joined the Net-Zero Asset Owner Alliance, a UN-convened group of institutional investors committed to transitioning their portfolios to net-zero greenhouse gas emissions by 2050.

-Aegon participates in the annual CDP Climate Change disclosure, where we publish performance data, policies and practices related to the impacts and opportunities related to climate change in the context of our business activities.
-We maintained a rating of 'C' for our 2021 reporting year disclosure1)
+We participate in the annual CDP Climate Change disclosure, where we publish performance data, policies and practices related to the impacts and opportunities related to climate change in the context of our business activities.